data-kalle/nethunter-gt-i9505-jfltexx-los18/README.md

 > The Samsung Galaxy S4 (GT-I9505 jflte) kernel is fortunately based on the old linux kernel 3.4 that is supported by Kali NetHunter, read the *Kernel Version* section [here](https://gitlab.com/kalilinux/nethunter/build-scripts/kali-nethunter-project/wikis/Porting-Nethunter).

 ### Choosing the compiler/toolchain
-The Samsung Galaxy S4 has an ARM architecure, a 32bit architecture NOT a 64bit (NOT ARM64).
-In order to compile the new kernel from the x86 architecture we need a cross-compiler, a toolchain.
-We choose the Google one.
+The Samsung Galaxy S4 has an ARM 32-bit architecure (NOT ARM64).
+In order to compile the new kernel from an x86 architecture we need a cross-compiler, a toolchain.
+We will choose the Google one.
 I've successfully compile the sources above with the armeabi 4.7 and 4.8.
 ```bash
 git clone https://android.googlesource.com/platform/prebuilts/gcc/linux-x86/arm/arm-eabi-4.8 toolchain
 ```